 - Could you pivot your products or services to generate income, independent of vendor issues?

-Small businesses have expanded online services and are increasingly targeted by ransomware and hacking schemes.
-Make sure that your IT infrastructure is protected and that your customer information is secure.
-If you’re not sure, it’s a worthwhile investment to have an expert review your IT programs. - Real estate and equipment:
+Most small businesses have expanded online services and are increasingly targeted by ransomware and hacking schemes.
+Ensure your IT infrastructure is protected and your customer information is secure.
+If you’re not sure, it’s a worthwhile investment to have an expert review your IT programs.

 Whether you own or lease, ensure that you have ample insurance coverage for a range of potential natural and manmade disasters.
 Review your policies with your insurer for coverage if something happens to an adjacent property.
-And while it’s essential that the tangible items are covered — like real estate, equipment and furnishings — find out if disaster coverage is available for financial losses from business disruptions. - Finances:
+While it’s essential that the tangible items are covered — like real estate and equipment — find out if coverage is available for financial losses from business disruptions.

-Stress-test your budget — run your numbers as if you had a 10% increase in revenue and expenses and as much as a 25% decrease in revenue and expenses.
-Determine what changes would you have to make to leverage opportunities or kick into survival mode.
+Stress-test your budget by running your numbers with a 10% increase in revenue and expenses and with a 25% decrease in revenue and expenses.
+Determine what changes you would have to make to leverage opportunities or kick into survival mode.
 If you haven’t already, check to see if you have an effective business budget.

 Always have sufficient working capital and know your financial safety nets.
-Get a loan if you’re operating too close for comfort and get a line of credit to enable you to survive through disasters or leverage new opportunities that arise, such as when a competitor decides to close or sell.
+Get a loan or a line of credit if you’re operating too close for comfort, to allow you to survive through disasters, or to leverage new opportunities that arise, such as when a competitor decides to close or sell.

 Step 2: Create a SWOT analysis for risk management